Dark Encounter: Plot

 Back in the house, an alien enters the bedroom and touches Olivia's forehead.
 She finds herself in a copy of the house, where she can see past events through the windows: the scenes that led to the disappearance of her daughter Maisie a year earlier take place.
 While Ray and Olivia were in town, she sees how Sheriff Kenneth visited Maisie and took advantage of her parents' absence to rape her.
 He then killed the girl and buried her in the forest where the light shows began a year later.
-Olivia wakes up in her bed again.
-As the truth unfolds, the walls of the house begin to crack, and Olivia finds herself laying in Maisie's bed, while she processes what she just found out about.
+As the truth unfolds, the walls of the house begin to crack.

+Olivia wakes up and finds herself laying in Maisie's bed, while she processes what she just learned.

-Her son calls her, and she wakes up in the room again.
-All of the people who had previously disappeared slowly reappear in the house, with a small nosebleed and evident shock.
+Her son calls her from across the room and they embrace.
+All of the people who had previously disappeared slowly reappear in the house, with a nosebleed and evident shock.
 They were all shown, like Olivia was, what had happened a year ago, and Kenneth's horrendous crime is now known to them all.
-As they go down the stairs, Kenneth begins to curl himself against the wall, and Arlene attacks Kenneth.
+As they go down the stairs, they find Kenneth, and Arlene attacks him.
 Moments later, the sheriff arrives, while Olivia asks Kenneth where Maisie's body is.

 The sheriff organises a search party that finally finds Maisie's body, and the family holds a second funeral.
 He is then interviewed on TV about the events that unfolded, and the alien's aid in finding Maisie.
-The last scene shows Ray and Olivia in bed, as they begin process what has happened and find inner peace.
+The last scene shows Ray and Olivia in bed, as they begin to process what has happened and find inner peace.

 Production

 Dark Encounter is the second feature film from director Carl Strathie, who shot the science fiction thriller Solis in 2018.
-Cinematographer Bart Sienkiewicz, editor Chris Timson and composer David Stone Hamilton worked for both films.
+Cinematographer Bart Sienkiewicz, editor Chris Timson and composer David Stone Hamilton worked on both films.
 Actor Sid Phoenix provided voiceover work as the character Milton for the earlier film, as well as playing Billy in Dark Encounter.
 Strathie is self-taught and never attended film school, but made various short films before Solis.